Laxminayanan/Choosing-Authours-By-Students/README.md

 ```
 ---

--  `This Project was created as part of a mini-project to streamline and digitize seminar author selection for students in a classroom environment.`
+-  `This project was created as part of a mini-project to streamline and digitize seminar author selection for students in a classroom environment.`
 ---

 # Use Case Flexibility: